goldstar0415/Staging/README.md

-`docker-compose -p my-zoom-cluster down` - down all `docker-compose -p my-zoom-cluster restart` - restart all `docker-compose -p my-zoom-cluster restart backend` - restart one service if needed `docker-compose -p my-zoom-cluster down --rmi=local` - down and remove all the local images `docker-compose -p my-zoom-cluster exec backend ls -la` - execute commands inside containers, for example, run `ls -la` on backend
+`docker-compose -p my-zoom-cluster down` - down all `docker-compose -p my-zoom-cluster restart` - restart all `docker-compose -p my-zoom-cluster restart backend` - restart one service if needed `docker-compose -p my-zoom-cluster down --rmi=local` - down and remove all the local images (volumes will not be deleted) `docker-compose -p my-zoom-cluster exec backend ls -la` - execute commands inside containers, for example, run `ls -la` on backend
 `docker-compose -p my-zoom-cluster logs -f` - see cluster logs in realtime `docker-compose -p my-zoom-cluster logs -f backend` - see backend's logs in realtime